Erik Stenbeck - Photography

 Erik Stenbeck´s photography is a personal exploration of the deep connection between humanity and nature.
 Born in Norway in 1951, Stenbeck´s academic backgroud at the University of Oslo and Østfold College, along with early research on the Norwegian painter Edvard Munch, shaped his unique artistic vision.

-Exhibited internationally, including notable showcases in Barcelona, Oslo and Fredrikstad, Stenbeck has been recognized with multiple Honorable Mentions at the International Photography Awards, and his work has been featured in publications like FotoNostrum Magazine and the book "The World Of Photography 2".
-He has also earned recognition from the Tokyo International Photo Awards and the London
+Exhibited internationally, including notable showcases in Barcelona, Venice, Oslo and Fredrikstad, Stenbeck has been recognized with multiple Honorable Mentions at the International Photography Awards, and his work has been featured in publications like FotoNostrum Magazine and the book "The World Of Photography 2".
+He has also earned recognition from the Tokyo International Photo Awards and the London International Creative Competition.

 Central to Stenbeck´s philosophy is a commitment to capturing the raw essence of existence.
 His photography goes beyond documentation, offering meditative reflections on the human experience and its connection to the natural world.
 By stripping away distractions through his use of black-and-white imagery, Stenbeck invites the viewers to engage with the deeper layers of life´s complexity.